dimagi/biometric-android/README.md

 ### [](https://github.com/dimagi/biometric-android#dependencies)Dependencies

 For the biometric application to work correctly, the necessary Tech5 dependencies will need to be set up first.
-This will require the following:
+These dependencies are responsible for the capture UI, creating biometric templates, and matching templates with each other.
+To set up the Tech5 dependencies:

 - Download the Tech5 OmniMatch SDK (link available on 1Password under "Tech5 OmniMatch SDK".
 - From the sample app of the downloaded SDK, copy the following folders to the biometric app project's root directory: